All Episodes

 You're right.

-But you know, here in America, you let some store put up a sign that you know, women only, men only, and they're ready to close down the business.
+But, you know, here in America, you let some store put up a sign that, you know, women only, men only, and they're ready to close down the business.

-But they'll do business that you know, the Clintons will do business with anybody uh in the world, uh, no matter how they treat people, as long as they get some kind of payoff out of it, it seems like.
+You know, the Clintons will do business with anybody in the world, no matter how they treat people, as long as they get some kind of payoff out of it, it seems like.

 Yeah, David.

-But though nothing matters to the left.
+But nothing matters to the left.

 Look at what Iran is doing now with the money that Obama released to them.

-So uh we have to try.
+So we have to try.

 Yeah, we do have to try.